 Art Against the World

-Below you can listen to my short essay on how algorithms have become the new art critics, excerpted from the Who Needs Critics? programme, presented by Matthew Sweet.
-You can hear the whole programme on the BBC website.
+Below you can listen to my short reflection on how algorithms have become the new art critics, excerpted from the Who Needs Critics? programme.

 In this BBC Radio 4 programme, art historian James Fox explores how technology is transforming the art world.
 Featuring interviews with Anish Kapoor, Marina Abramović and other artists using VR, algorithmic art and other recent developments, the three episodes investigate how the artists, audiences and markets will be transformed in the future.